 Princeton’s innovative “PowerPure” treatment system in Baker Rink and the High-Performance Computing Research Center saves hundreds of thousands of gallons of fresh water per year.

-More than 200 filtered Drink Local bottle filling stations have been installed since 2010, celebrating access to healthy (and free) local water, and contributing to 100,000 fewer bottled water purchases per year.
+More than 250 filtered Drink Local bottle filling stations have been installed since 2010, celebrating access to healthy (and free) local water.

 As part of its waste and energy reduction efforts, Dining Services upgraded dishwashers and completed conversion to “tray-free” dining in all of its residential dining halls in 2011, reducing annual campus CO2 emissions by an estimated 23 metric tons.